Reading Time: 2-3 minutes

-Although Australia is a somewhat progressive country when it comes to human rights, we are not the best when it comes to adapting to new technology.
-A large part of this is due to the age of our population, which mostly consists of those who are over the age of 60.
-History has shown they are not well versed in technology to the point of being uncomfortable using it.
+Still, there are specific barriers that are preventing the widespread use of digital currency in Australia.
+Although Australia is a somewhat progressive country for human rights, we are not the best when it comes to adapting to new technology.
+A large part of this is due to our population’s age, which mostly consists of those who are over the age of 60.
+History has shown that they are not well versed in technology to be comfortable using it.

 Will the older generation embrace digital currency?